Release of Motor Vehicle Information for Service of Documents

 When the address of the Defendant is not an Alberta address, the Authorized Personnel is required to release a “Not Found” report.
 Most probable, the Defendant has moved out of Alberta.
 If the Requesting Individual agrees to be charged for the additional searches required, the MV department may produce and the registry agent would release a CL confirming the jurisdiction where the Defendant has moved.

-How the Information may be used?By completing the AMVIR form A-001 (REG3458), presenting the Claim in the registry agent’s office, initializing, signing, and dating the form in front of the Authorized Personnel you would enter into an Agreement with the Registrar under AMVIR.
+How the Information may be used?By completing the AMVIR form A-001 (REG3458) NEW May 13th, 2015, presenting the Claim in the registry agent’s office, initializing, signing, and dating the form in front of the Authorized Personnel you would enter into an Agreement with the Registrar under AMVIR.
 Through this process you confirm that:

 - The Claim is active;